 Richard produced commercials and shot his personal photographs while being inspired by many of the world's most talented photographers, directors and cinematographers.
 Today Richard's time is fully devoted to his photography.
-His photographs have been featured in Black and White magazine, Center for Photographic Art, Griffin Museum of Photography, Photo LA , Palm Springs Art Museum, Praxis Photo Arts Center and the Los Angeles Center for Photography.
+His photographs have been featured in Black and White magazine, F-STOP magazine, Center for Photographic Art, Griffin Museum of Photography, S.E.
+Center for Photography, Photo LA , Palm Springs Art Museum, A Smith Gallery, Praxis Photo Arts Center and the Los Angeles Center for Photography.